WalterAlvar/GetToKnowYouGN3/GetToKnowYou.md

 ### When not coding I like to:

-listening music, walking and watching science finction movies.
+listen music, walk and watchscience finction movies.

 ### Where i want to be five years from now: